nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

     - Your GitOps tool can ensure that it will override any accidental or malicious change at runtime.
 This solves a major compliance concern.
 Git becomes the source of truth for your security policies.
     - It would be much easier to manage if no user could create a security policy from kubectl.
 Then you can enable de-centralized security by creating specific users for different services, and giving them rights to deploy only specific policies.
 Developers and DevOps teams are very comfortable with the notion of a Git pipeline.
 - [blog.devgenius.io: K8s Networking — Calico (Part1)](https://blog.devgenius.io/k8s-networking-calico-part1-7f74395b6fe2) Introduction to Calico.
+- [medium.com/@arbnair97: Introduction to Kubernetes Network Policy and Calico Based Network Policy](https://medium.com/@arbnair97/introduction-to-kubernetes-network-policy-and-calico-based-network-policy-675a7fa6b5dc) Kubernetes Network Policies are designed to control the network's traffic flow in and out of the cluster.
+This article will teach you how to use Network Policies with the Calico CNI.

 ## DNS Service with CoreDNS